mmktomato/backlog-omnibox-search/DEVELOPMENT.md

 1. Run `cp .env.chrome.sample .env.chrome`.
 1. Replace `CLIENT_ID` and `CLIENT_SECRET` in `.env.chrome`.
 1. Remove `chrome.zip` if exists.
 1. Run `npm run pack -- chrome [version]`.
-1-1.
-The command accepts some variables.
+This command accepts some variables.
 See below.
 1. The artifact is `chrome.zip`.

 Note: The build process leaves a docker image named `my/backlog-omnibox-search-build`.
 Remove it yourself if you want.